Canon SX60 vs Sony A77 II

 |17.||Sony A77||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 Studio photographers will appreciate that the Sony A77 II (unlike the SX60) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The A77 II is a recent model that features in the current product line-up of Sony.
-In contrast, the SX60 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the SX60 was succeeded by the Canon SX70.
+Both the SX60 and the A77 II have been discontinued, but can regularly be found used on ebay.
+The SX60 was replaced by the Canon SX70, while the A77 II does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Which of the two cameras – the Canon SX60 or the Sony A77 II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.